Manfred Symphony: III. Andante con moto

 IV.
-Allegro con fuoco (B minor → D♭ major → B major).
+Allegro con fuoco

 The subterranean palace of Arimanes.
 Infernal orgy.
 Appearance of Manfred in the middle of the bacchanal.
 Evocation and appearance of the shade of Astarte.
 He is pardoned.
 Death of Manfred.

 Many critics consider the finale to be fatally flawed, but the problem lies less with music than with the program.
 Up to this point Tchaikovsky has done well at reconciling the extramusical requirements for each movement with the music itself.
 Now, however, the program takes over, beginning with a fugue, which is by its nature academic and undramatic, to depict the horde's discovery of Manfred within their midst.
 The result, though in many ways becoming a condensed recapitulation of the latter half of the first movement, becomes a fragmented movement with musical disruption and non-sequiturs, ending with the Germanic chorale depicting Manfred's death scene.